an-k45/GPHA-Website/README.md

 ## Access

-The website can be accessed through http://www.gphinduassociation.ca/ (emphasis on www).
+The website can be accessed through http://www.gphinduassociation.ca/.

 ## Authors and Acknowledgement